 - To find the page slug (shown in red), see Step 2.

 Note: Your URL will have more characters if you add categories or tags.

 Step 1 - Find your site name or domain

 If you don't have a custom domain, you'll use the site name from your built-in Squarespace URL.
 If you have a custom domain, you can use either the custom domain or your built-in Squarespace site name.

 In general, we recommend you use your built-in domain.
 This is more reliable, as any domain changes or errors won't affect the RSS content.
 Typically your visitors won't see the URL; for podcasts, for example, the URL won't be listed on Apple Podcasts or visible to subscribers.

 You'll find your built-in and custom domains in the Domains panel.
-In the Home Menu, click Settings, and then click Domains.
+Open the Domains panel.

 You can also press the ? key while any panel is open and search domains.